pekupk/manvsolives/README.md

-# manvsolives
+# Man versus Olives
 Phaser HTML5 Game

 Comes with nodejs dev server (index.js file)

 The testing server is a nodejs Hapi web server.

-To run the testing server.
+# To run the testing server.
+#Install:
-Install: > npm install
+> npm install
+#Run:
-Run: > node index.js
+> node index.js

 Then go to http://localhost:8080

-Game files:
+#Game files:

-Currently, the game is one file: ./js/game.js
-Assets are in ./assets
+Currently, the game is just one file: ./js/game.js Assets are in ./assets

 Radioactive olives have taken over a farm somewhere over at the mediterranean sea.
 Farmer-boy Pedro is caught up in the midst of this havoc.
 Can he collect the gems and rescue his farm?